korostelevm/scampage_blog/README.md

     <img src="./images/scampage_github.png" width="650px"></img>
 </p>

 I reported these.
 Hopefully GitHub takes them down quickly, but unfortunately until problems with disposable accounts are mitigated, they will probably be back.

-The mystery led to a dead end.
+With that and after the discovery of the vicious attack on pizza, the mystery led to a dead end.

 ## The good news